How to Write and Publish a Scientific Paper (8th ed.)

 So there are many general guidelines on writing.
 Certainly the part on writing correct English is extensive but not exactly connected to science writing.
 There are no particular guidelines for writing mathematical papers.
 The only place where mathematics is explicitly mentioned is when it is discussed in what order the authors should be listed.
 It is said that sometimes the order is alphabetical "like for example in mathematics".
 It is almost standard that mathematical papers are written in LaTeX and somewhat less generally accepted that references are managed with BibTeX.
 These tools are not even mentioned.
 The role of arXiv, Zentralblatt, and MathSciNet and the Mathematical Subject Classification (MSC) are not discussed.
 Neither do they mention the UDC classification.
 But the book is not only about writing or communication in a strict sense, there is also a discussion about ethics, plagiarism but the pitfalls of self-plagiarism are not highlighted.
 In this respect, I cannot resist to mention this tendency to multiply the number of papers using a process that is somewhat stimulated by this IMRAD structure: just modify the method or the materials and repeat what has been done already in other papers, and in this way you can produce many carbon copies of just one skeleton paper.
 Such an objectionable publication policy is less common in mathematics, but it can be a problem for numerical computing papers where a slight variation in the method or the equation to which it is applied can duplicate existing papers.
 This is of course the consequence of the equally disputable policy of evaluating researchers by counting their papers.
 In this perspective, it is also remarkable that the book does not discuss impact factors.
 There is only a distinction between "primary" and "secondary" publications.
 The impact factors for biomedical journals are so much larger than for mathematical journals that this may be a lesser issue there.
 Anyway, impact factors reduce mathematics to a negligible section in the science publishing landscape.
 The authors restrict themselves to give as many generally applicable practical guidelines as possible, but they rightfully avoid points that may raise some controversy since such discussion need not be included in an (under)graduate course.
 Another recent issue that is not discussed is the data life cycle management (DLM) which should ensure that data, results, software, etc. are still available in the long run.
 An issue of quickly rising importance in a digital age of fake news.

 The book ends with several appendices.
 The first appendix is a list of abbreviations for words used in journal titles.
 "Math." is there, but "Comput." for "computer" or "computational" is not.
 For the benefit of mathematical students I should mention here the useful AMS list of journals and abbreviations.
 The second appendix is a list of jargon words to be avoided with a preferred alternative.
 That is certainly useful, also for mathematics.
-Next are lists of magnitudes (from atto to exa) and of many helpful websites, a glossary of terms used in the book, and a and extensive list of references (but the ones below are not in the list), and finally a subject index.
+Next are lists of magnitudes (from atto to exa) and of many helpful websites, a glossary of terms used in the book, and an extensive list of references (but the ones below are not in the list), and finally a subject index.

 Conclusion: there are a lot of general guidelines for undergraduates who never published a paper before to learn about the process.
 Especially the guidelines for using correct English are quite useful.
 For mathematics one may want to read some extra, more specific, guidelines.
 Of course, as is also mentioned in this book, much can be learned by consulting (good) examples and by imitation.